robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 matrix (in the same way that we don't have access to expected returns) – the only thing we can do is to make estimates based on past data.
-The most straightforward approach is to just calculate the **sample covariance matrix** based on historical returns, but relatively recent (post 2000) research indicates that there are much more robust statistical estimators of the covariance matrix.
+The most straightforward approach is to just calculate the **sample covariance matrix** based on historical returns, but relatively recent (post-2000) research indicates that there are much more robust statistical estimators of the covariance matrix.

 .. attention::

-    Estimation of the covariance matrix is a very deep and actively-researched topic that involves statistics, neconometrics, and numerical/computational approaches.
+    Estimation of the covariance matrix is a very deep and actively-researched topic that involves statistics, econometrics, and numerical/computational approaches.
 Please note that I am not an expert, but I have made an effort to familiarise myself with the seminal papers in the field.